iweld/sql_portfolio_tutorial/README.md

      48|The Dark Tower VII: The Dark Tower|        845|
 ```

-Using Markdown, I can easily convert the output into tabular format.
+Using Markdown, I can easily convert the output into a tabular format.

 book_id|book_title                        |no_of_pages|
 -------|----------------------------------|-----------|